Kelli OBrien Kelli OBrien

 Hormones don't operate in isolation.

-And if hormone signaling is off, ovulation may not happen — or may not happen consistently.
+If metabolism is off, hormone signaling is off, and if hormone signaling is off, ovulation may not happen, or may not happen consistently.

 You Can Have a Period Without Ovulating